Akhil Akkineni: Career

-As an infant, Akhil debuted in his father's production, Shiva Nageswara Rao's comedy, Sisindri (1995), an Indian adaptation of Baby's Day Out (1994).
+As an infant, Akkineni debuted in his father's production, Shiva Nageswara Rao's comedy, Sisindri (1995), an Indian adaptation of Baby's Day Out (1994).

-In 2014, Akhil appeared in a brief cameo appearance in the much loved family drama, Manam (2014), directed by Vikram Kumar.
+In 2014, Akkineni appeared in a cameo appearance in the family drama, Manam (2014), directed by Vikram Kumar.
 It featured three generations of actors from the Akkineni family.
 His cameo in the climax of the film was an instant rage with the audience.
 He described his shoot for the film alongside his grandfather, father and half-brother, as "nervous and exciting".
 Manam went on to become one of the most profitable Telugu films of 2014, whilst also considered to be one of the greatest Telugu films of all-time.
 Critics dubbed the film a "classic" en-route to it winning several awards, including Best Film at the Filmfare Awards.
 He subsequently went on to make appearances in several commercials, notably for Karbonn, Mountain Dew, and Titan.

 Akkineni's debut film, as a full-fledged lead, was in Akhil (2015), directed by V. V. Vinayak.
 It was produced by Nithiin and his family.
 In order to prepare for the role, he enrolled in a stunt workshop with his personal trainer, Kicha, and attended workshops in Thailand, for two months.
 The film began production in December 2014 and featured him alongside fellow debutante, Sayesha Saigal.
 The film opened to a mixed response, and despite high expectations, it was a flop at the box-office.
 Following this, he went on a two-year hiatus.

 In 2017, his second film, Hello (2017), directed by Vikram Kumar, was released along with Middle Class Abbayi and turned out to be a below-average grosser at the box-office, despite garnering generally positive reviews.
-Following that, Akhil's third film was Mr. Majnu (2019), directed by Venky Atluri and co-starring Niddhi Agerwal.
+Following that, Akkineni's third film was Mr. Majnu (2019), directed by Venky Atluri and co-starring Niddhi Agerwal.
 Despite a great pre-release buzz and successful album, it opened to mixed reviews upon release.
-It eventually bombed commercially, becoming Akhil's third consecutive failure.
+It eventually bombed commercially, becoming Akkineni's third consecutive failure.

 In October 2021, his fourth film, the rom com, Most Eligible Bachelor was released.
 It co-starred Pooja Hegde and was directed by Bommarillu and Parugu fame, Bhaskar.
 It was produced by Bunny Vas and Vasu Varma, under GA2.
-It became a hit and gave Akhil a long-awaited box office success.
+It became a hit and gave Akkineni a long-awaited box office success.

-Akhil's next film, Agent, directed by Surender Reddy and produced by Anil Sunkara, released on April 28, 2023.
+Akkineni's next film, Agent, directed by Surender Reddy and produced by Anil Sunkara, released on 28 April 2023.
 It was made on a huge budget of 80 crores.
 Upon release, it received highly negative reviews from both the critics and audience, alike.
 It had an extremely low opening and was a commercial disaster.

+His next film, Lenin, was released to decent reviews and became his biggest blockbuster in his career.
+It is considered his turning point and proved his acting skills.